jhastrovio/Pers-MS-OpenAI/docs/action_items.md

 # Action Items

-_This document tracks open and completed action items for the Personal MS Chatgpt._
+_This document tracks open and completed action items for the Pers MS Open AI._

 ## Open Action Items
 - [ ] (Add new items here.
 Example: Implement intent classifier in orchestrator)